rlee32/fast-k-opt/readme.txt

 The c++ implementation is meant to read and output point sets and tours.
 The python verification_scripts are meant to post-process the c++ output.

+Preparation:
+1. Make sure the Makefile's c++ compiler is correct.